choria-io/website/docs/content/playbooks/data/_index.md

   "etcdv3": "0.6.0"
 ```

 The Etcd store requires you to have a [Etcd Agent](https://coreos.com/etcd/docs/latest/) instance running.
-Configuring a Etcd cluster is out of scope for this guide.
+Configuring an Etcd cluster is out of scope for this guide.

 Using this Data Store you can store, read and delete data in the Etcd store.